 BBC brings back its flat weather map after 13 years

-The BBC weather map has returned to a flat appearance today, after 13 years of a curved look which baffled many viewers, and upset some Scots.
+The BBC weather map has returned to a flat appearance today, after 13 years of a curved look which baffled many viewers.

-From lunchtime today the standard weather map on bulletins reverted to the flat, birds-eye view of the country.
+The standard weather map on bulletins has now reverted to the flat, birds-eye view of the country.

 One viewer complained that “place names now obscure the map and the weather” in the the “new smaller BBC weather map”.

 The “huge blocky backgrounds to the place names obscure any detail for locations hidden underneath them,” said another.

 “And ‘Birmingham’ covers half of Wales and the West Midlands.”

 “As a Kent resident, the new flat map profile takes a bit of getting used to.
 We’ve shrunk a bit,” tweeted another.